 Details: Dir.
 Jerry Gross.
 Perf.
 Arlene Farber, Frederick Riccio, Julie Ange, Howard Le May.
 Arrow Films, 1967.

-Synopsis: A new health teacher, a young white woman, is hired to teach sex education in a high school and gets blamed when a student says she’s pregnant.
-In one short scene, the teacher asks the school librarian why the library does not own a specific textbook on sexuality, and she gets told by the older white female librarian that it’s a “filthy book” inappropriate for teenagers.
+Synopsis: A new health teacher is hired to teach sex education in a high school and gets blamed when a student says she’s pregnant.
+In one short scene, the teacher asks the school librarian why the library does not own a specific textbook on sexuality, and she gets told by the librarian that it’s a “filthy book” inappropriate for teenagers.

 Role Call: Uncredited actress as Miss Fowler—Spinster Librarian

 Related post: Reader poll write-up, Spring 2017: ‘Teenage Mother’